end2endzone/end2endzone-hugo/content/blog/2016-01-28-demystifying-rc-transmitter-mixing.md

 ## The equation

 {{< pleasenote >}}
-  **Note:**&nbsp;The following is an extract of how the Spektrum transmitters calculate mixes.
+  **Note:** The following is an extract of how the Spektrum transmitters calculate mixes.
 Please note that your mileage could vary if you use a different kind of transmitter.
 {{< /pleasenote >}}

 A 3-position switch will define 3 values for a given mix: Position 0, Position 1 and Position 2 while a 2-position switch will define 2 values for a mix: Position 0 and Position 1.
 Position 0 of a 2-position switch matches Position 0 of a 3-position switch and Position 1 of a 2-position switch matches Position 2 of a 3-position switch.
 The following table list position matches: